BrokeStudio/rainbow-chat/README.md

 You can download a compiled build for Windows here: http://brokestudio.fr/rainbow/fceux_wifi.zip

-Or you can build it yourself by cloning this GIT repository: https://github.com/sgadrat/fceux (branch rainbow, not master)
+Or you can build it yourself by cloning this GIT repository: https://github.com/BrokeStudio/fceux (branch rainbow, not master).

-Just load the ROM **rainbow-chat.nes** file into FCEUX, enter the IP address of the server, the port, a username, and that should do it :)
+Just load the ROM **rainbow-chat.nes** file into FCEUX, enter the IP address of the server (127.0.0.1 should work if you didn't change anything), the port (8000 should work if you didn't change anything), a username, and that should do it :)
-You should be able to exchange messages with the WEB client now.
-You can even add another (or more) WEB client(s) to the game for more fun.
+You can now exchange messages with the WEB client.
+You can even add another (or more) WEB client(s) / FCEUX emu to the game for more fun.
 I didn't tested it with more than 3 clients in total so...

 ## ROM COMPILATION